qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 1. Accurate detection of single-cell copy-number variations (CNVs) with kilobase resolution
 2. Accurate detection of single-cell single-nucleotide variations (SNVs)

+## Lipofectamine

+Transfection reagents developed by Thermo Fisher Scientific, delivering nucleic acids (such as DNA, siRNA, and miRNA) into mammalian cells, facilitating gene expression studies and RNA interference experiments.
+Lipofectamine RNAiMAX for siRNA.

 ## LNCaP cells
 LNCaP cells are a cell line of human cells commonly used in the field of oncology.
 LNCaP cells are androgen-sensitive human prostate adenocarcinoma cells derived from the left supraclavicular lymph node metastasis from a 50-year-old caucasian male in 1977.
 They are adherent epithelial cells growing in aggregates and as single cells.